The 10 Best Aquarium Heaters, A Complete Buying Guide 2021

-For submersible heaters, another notable safety feature that we have come across is the automatic shut off feature if the water dips too low or when the heater is removed from the water.
+Another notable safety feature that we have come across is the automatic shut off feature for submersible heaters if the water dips too low or when the heater is removed from the water.

 If the water is too low and the heater is still turned on, it will continue heating the water at the set temperature, and it may end up being too hot for your fish.
 Worse, it can even melt wires and cause further accidents – and no one wants that to happen.

 Other aquarium heaters have an automatic shut-off feature once it detects that it is about to overheat.
 This usually takes place when the heater is overworked and can cause the heater to malfunction completely.